 That the baby boom generation started in 1946 is obvious; the number of births skyrocketed that year.
 When to call an end to the baby boom generation is the question.
 The birth rate has never returned to the pre-1946 level in the United States.
 If we went by when the baby boom peaked, that would be 1961, not 1964.
 My objections still apply to lumping the 15-years between 1946 with 1961 into the same generation.
 It is difficult to find a good cutoff, but I will offer my theory, a theory that leads to a sensible definition of generations.

-On the basis of my premise that events during our formative years define a generation, I tag the end of the baby boom generation at 1957.
+On the basis of my premise that events during our formative years define a generation, I tag the end of the baby boom generation in 1958.
 The assassination of President Kennedy in 1963 is one of the most defining events of the 20th century.
 America changed that day, and if you were old enough to understand that something important had happened, you were affected by it.
 I take 5 years old as an age when you can at least start to understand that an event is significant, even if you don’t fully understand why.
-If you born after 1958, the Kennedy assassination had less effect on you.
+If you were born after 1958, the Kennedy assassination had less effect on you.
 If you were in the formative ages of 5 to 17, in 1963, you were affected by the assassination differently than were older people.
 The event significantly affected how those young people looked at their futures within a changed world.
 From this perspective, those born between 1946 and 1958 can be said to be of the same generation, the baby boom generation.
 Obviously, the Kennedy assassination was not the only event this generation shared, just the most significant one.

 All of these people were in K-12 school at the time of the Kennedy assassination and come of age during the resulting changes in how America viewed itself.
 A certain loss of innocence affected how this generation looked at their future.
 There are certainly still differences between those born in 1946 and those born in 1958, but I think there are enough similarities to place them in the same generation.
 This leaves us with a more sensible 12-year range, rather than 18, for the baby boom generation, bookended by World War II and the assassination.